Who Owns Disney? Top Shareholders List

 • Disney (DIS) is a multifaceted company with film, television, theme parks, hotels, real estate and more

-• The individual shareholders are an excellent mix of board members and top Disney executives
+• Institutional investors own ~65.7% of Disney shares, with the largest individual shareholders a mix of board members and top Disney executives

 Disney Shareholders Ownership